KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 🛤️ 💝 ⟇ 🏛️ ◎

 #### Laodicea — The Path of Lukewarmness
-“Because you are lukewarm… I will spit you out.”
+"Because you are lukewarm… I will spit you out."

 This is **not anger**,
 but **resonance at odds with itself** —